 - Lease term.
 This section specifies the length of the lease.
 It should also mention any renewal conditions, timing, and process.
 If the tenant has first right of renewal before other potential future tenants, this right should be noted, as well as any rent control on renewals.
 If early termination is an option for either party, the conditions and penalties should be included here.

 - Rent amount and fees.
 This section describes rental cost, when and how rental payments are made, and penalties for late payment or insufficient funds.

 - This section sets forth the landlord’s and tenant’s responsibilities with respect to payments for general real estate taxes, special tax assessments, personal property taxes, and taxes on fixtures and equipment.

 - Security deposit.
-This section specifies the amount of the security deposit and conditions for return of the deposit.
+This section specifies the amount of the security deposit and conditions for the return of the deposit.

 - This section describes permitted and prohibited uses of the property, noise restrictions, signage requirements and restrictions, and building rules and regulations.

 - Construction, damage, and obligations for repairs.
-This section outlines the obligations and procedures for any alterations, improvements, maintenance and repair of the premises.
+This section outlines the obligations and procedures for any alterations, improvements, maintenance, and repair of the premises.
 It should clearly specify what is required and permissible for both landlord and tenant and should define notice required prior to execution of any improvements.

 - Security, insurance, and indemnification.
 This section outlines each party’s responsibility for the security of the tenant and the premises, who will maintain insurance, and who has liability in case of loss, claim, or injury.